mirage/wodan/doc/internals.md

 when a node spills into a lower node.
 This split allows better error reporting when there is no free space.

+### wodan-unix

+The wodan-unix package depends on Wodan and Unix, so that the filesystem can be backed by standard files.

+It contains a wodanc command, which is a multitool that can create filesystems, dump and restore data from/into filesystems, and trim unused blocks.

+It can also run benchmarks, run other tests that attempt to exercise most of the code base, and fuzz the same tests.

+### wodan-irmin

+The wodan-irmin package provides some Irmin database types that can be constructed from Wodan filesystems.